yousefelassal/quote-cron/README.md

 > Don't be afraid to go out on a limb.
 That's where the fruit is.

 > Numberless are the worlds wonders, but none more wonderful than man.

+> He who talks more is sooner exhausted.